-Vancouver, British Columbia - Bearing Lithium Corp. (“Bearing” or the “Company”) (TSX Venture:BRZ) (OTCQB: BRGRF) (FRANKFURT: B6K1) is pleased to provide a significant update on the advanced progress of the Maricunga Lithium Proje..Read more
+Vancouver, British Columbia - Bearing Lithium Corp. (“Bearing” or the “Company”) (TSX Venture:BRZ) (OTCQB:BLILF) is pleased to provide a significant update on the advanced progress of the Maricunga Lithium Proje..Read more

 The information provided through this website is intended solely for the general knowledge of visitors to the website and does not constitute an offer or a solicitation of an offer for the purchase or sale of any securities of Bearing Lithium Corp. or any affiliated companies.